simonsobs/PSpipe/project/data_analysis/python/montecarlo/advanced_noise_sims.rst

 .. code:: shell

-    salloc -N 1 -C haswell -q interactive -t 03:00:00 --mem=0 --exclusive
+    salloc -N 1 -C haswell -q interactive -t 01:00:00

 Once you have an interactive node ready, set up the environment.
-**You can't just paste this!
-You need to change some things.**
+**You can't just paste the following!
+You need to change some things for your own environment.**

 .. code:: shell